webpack 4 - ts-loader / fork-ts-checker-webpack-plugin betas

 Here's to Open Source!

 My name is John Reilly and I'm a VS Code addict.
 There I said it.
 I'm also a big fan of TypeScript and webpack.
-I've recently switched to using the awesome fork-ts-checker-webpack-plugin
+I've recently switched to using the awesome fork-ts-checker-webpack-plugin to speed up my builds.

 One of the most exciting features to ship with TypeScript 2.4 was support for the dynamic import expression.
 To quote the release blog post: